SAND-Math: Using LLMs to Generate Novel, Difficult and Useful Mathematics Questions and Answers

-Our experiments validate SAND-Math as a powerful resource for enhancing LLM reasoning.
-We demonstrate its effectiveness both as a standalone dataset and as a data supplement, attributing its success to a superior difficulty distribution.
+Our experiments, summarized in Table~\ref{tab:main_results_updated}, validate SAND-Math as a high-quality data source through both standalone and augmentation evaluations.

-\paragraph{Standalone Performance vs. Real-World Problems Data.} As a standalone dataset, SAND-Math proves highly effective.
-As shown in Table~\ref{tab:main_results_updated}, finetuning on a 500-sample subset of SAND-Math achieves an average score of \textbf{69.10}, nearly matching the 70.27 score from a similarly 500-sized subset of \texttt{openr1\_math}.
-This demonstrates that our automated pipeline produces data of a quality competitive with human curated problems, offering a far more scalable alternative.
+In the standalone setting (Setting 2 from the Table~\ref{tab:main_results_updated}), finetuning on 500 samples of SAND-Math achieves an average score of 69.10.
+This result is highly competitive with the 70.27 score from \texttt{openr1\_math}, a high-quality human-curated dataset, demonstrating that our fully automated pipeline produces data of comparable quality to expert-created corpora.

-\paragraph{Superior Performance in Data Augmentation.} The primary value of SAND-Math is as an augmentation resource.
-Augmenting the LIMO baseline with SAND-Math yields a top score of \textbf{73.32}.
-As detailed in Table~\ref{tab:main_results_updated}, this surpasses augmentations with the high-quality \texttt{openr1\_math} (72.51) and reveals a vast performance gap over other synthetic datasets like \texttt{MetamathQA} (45.23) and \texttt{OpenmathInstruct} (48.50).
+However, the primary strength of SAND-Math is revealed in the data augmentation setting (Setting 3 \& 4 in Table~\ref{tab:main_results_updated}).
+When used to augment the strong LIMO baseline, just 500 samples of SAND-Math yield a top average score of 73.32.
+This surpasses the performance of augmenting LIMO with \texttt{openr1\_math} (72.51) and significantly outperforms augmentation with other synthetic datasets like \texttt{MetamathQA} and \texttt{OpenMathInstruct}.
+This result confirms our main hypothesis: SAND-Math's targeted difficulty provides a unique and data-efficient signal that effectively enhances strong foundation models.

-\paragraph{Difficulty Analysis.} These performance disparities are explained by the training data's difficulty distribution.
-Figure~\ref{fig:dataset_diff_ratings} clearly shows SAND-Math is centered at a much higher difficulty rating (mean $\approx$ 6) and covers a wider complexity range than other synthetic datasets.
-This strong correlation between training data difficulty and downstream performance validates our central hypothesis.